For general information, click here.

 There are also fascinating excursions on a choice of two amazing itineraries.
 So, sit back with a wee dram and book your place on this glorious Scottish adventure.

-This morning visit Culloden, the infamous battlefield where "Bonnie" Prince Charlie's Jacobite forces were defeated in 1746, and then see the ancient standing stones of Clava Cairns.
-At Culloden, your first stop should be the visitor centre to make the most of your visit.
-Set sail this afternoon on the Caledonian Canal, built between 1803 and 1822 to connect Loch Ness with the Great Glen's three other lochs.
-Enter Loch Ness, cruise past the romantic ruins of Urquhart Castle.
-Ascend an impressive flight of locks that runs through the heart of Fort Augustus.
-Moor this evening at Fort Augustus.
+This morning visit Culloden, the infamous battlefield where Bonnie Prince Charlie's Jacobite forces were defeated in 1746, and observe the ancient standing stones of Clava Cairns.
+We set sail this afternoon on the Caledonian Canal, built between 1803 and 1822 to connect the Great Glen's four lochs.
+Entering Loch Ness, we pass the romantic ruins of Urquhart Castle, before ascending the impressive flight of locks that runs through the heart of Fort Augustus, the scenic and historic village, where we remain overnight.

-This morning we sail to Craignure for the excursion to the Isle of Iona, with a pause in front of Duart Castle for photographs.
-Visit Iona, the last resting place of some 50 Scottish Kings and where St. Columba introduced Christianity to Britain.
-Later sail to Tobermory, again on the Isle of Mull.
-Tobermory's most striking feature is the gaily painted houses that line the waterfront originally built by the British Fisheries Company to house its workers for £20 each.
-Moor Mull overnight.
+This morning, we sail to Craignure on Mull for a visit to the Isle of Iona, the last resting place of some 50 Scottish Kings and where St. Columba introduced Christianity to Scotland.
+Later, we sail to the island capital of Tobermory where brightly painted houses line the waterfront which was originally built by the British Fisheries Company to house its workers.
+We remain alongside overnight.

-Sail north from Tobermory to tiny Eigg this morning, catching glimpses of the islands of the Inner Hebrides along the way.
-At Eigg you can get a sense of what life is like for the roughly 90 people who live on this island community.
-Look for marine animals and birdlife, including Atlantic seals, minke whales, dolphins, porpoises and a variety of seabirds.
-Then sail to the town of Inverie in Loch Nevis, where you can have a drink at the most remote pub in the British Isles.
+Sailing north to the Small Isle of Eigg this morning, we catch glimpses of the islands of the Inner Hebrides along the way.
+This community owned island is a nature reserve and allows us to go in search of marine animals and birdlife, including Atlantic seals, minke whales, dolphins, porpoises and a variety of seabirds.
+Our overnight berth is at Inverie on Loch Nevis, where you can enjoy a drink at the most remote pub on mainland Britain, The Old Forge Inn.

-Disembark after breakfast for your transfer to Inverness.
+Disembark in Kyle of Lochalsh after breakfast and take your coach transfer to Inverness.

 A charming, small ship with elegant furnishings, a comfortable bar and restaurant, panoramic windows and outward-facing cabins.